San Juan County Library System Public Services Policy

 Additional Facilities use

-Room rental is available during normal library hours at the Blanding and Monticello branches.
+Room rental is available during normal library hours at the Blanding and Monticello branches when room is not being used for library activities, displays, or other library related events.
 Rental fee is $15/hour, plus a refundable deposit of $30 if food and beverage plan to be served.
-Cash or check only.
+Deposit will be refunded if room is left in the same or better condition it was found before setting up.
+Cash, check, or cards accepted.
 Reservations required.
+Payment due in full before room can be used.
+Any exceptions must be approved by Librarian of that branch.